-Canadian Vasek Pospisil will be back at Uniprix Stadium, which, two years ago, set the trajectory for his career.
+Canadian Vasek Pospisil will be back at STADE IGA, which, two years ago, set the trajectory for his career.

 In 2013, the British Columbian reached the semifinals of the Rogers Cup presented by National Bank in Montreal, taking down Tomas Berdych of the Czech Republic and John Isner of the US on his way.

 Pospisil was then stopped in his tracks by Milos Raonic in a match that went to a tiebreak in the third.